 Available with 3 selections of input signal: 0-10VDc, 4-20mA, or RS485 Modbus.
 Monitor signals can be chosen from 1-5V, 0-10V, or 4-20mA.
 Our special design offers high pressure and high flow capability electronic air pressure regulators in unibody design.

 For applications that require a high pneumatic flow rate, we offer the option of an air pilot volume booster to amplify downstream flow.

 For applications that require an external pressure transducer, there is also an option to link our pressure regulators to external sensors for closed-loop control.
-All our electronic pressure regulators and electronic pneumatic regulator have CE, SGS, RoHS certification with ISO13485 quality system.
+All our electronic pneumatic regulator have CE, SGS, RoHS certification with ISO13485 quality system.
 Applications: Laser cutting, leak tester, tension control, PET bottle molding machine, multi-stage pressure control, etc.

 Applications for Electronic Pressure Regulators